ycorcos1/steno-ai-app/README.md

 - **Manual drafting is time-consuming** — Attorneys spend hours drafting demand letters from scratch
 - **Inconsistent formatting** — Manual drafting often fails to maintain firm-wide template standards
-- **Limited collaboration** — Difficult to collaborate on drafts in real-time with team members
 - **Large file handling** — Processing complex, multi-page documents can be slow and unreliable

 StenoAI addresses these issues by:

 1. **Automating Draft Generation**: AI analyzes uploaded documents and generates drafts using firm-approved templates
 2. **Template Management**: Centralized template system with personal and firm-wide templates
-3. **Real-time Collaboration**: Multiple users can edit documents simultaneously with conflict-free synchronization
-4. **Large File Support**: Intelligent chunking and merging for documents of any size
+3. **Large File Support**: Intelligent chunking and merging for documents of any size
-5. **Scalable Infrastructure**: Fully serverless AWS architecture that scales automatically
+4. **Scalable Infrastructure**: Fully serverless AWS architecture that scales automatically

 ### Why Was It Built?

-StenoAI was built to streamline the legal drafting process, reduce manual work, and enable seamless collaboration within law firms.
+StenoAI was built to streamline the legal drafting process and reduce manual work.
 By automating the initial draft generation and providing powerful refinement tools, attorneys can focus on strategy and client relationships rather than repetitive writing tasks.

 ### Who Is It For?

 **Primary Users:**

 - **Attorneys / Legal Staff**: Upload client documents, generate AI-assisted drafts, refine them iteratively, and export polished demand letters
-- **Law Firm Administrators**: Manage templates, oversee team collaboration, and control access permissions
+- **Law Firm Administrators**: Manage templates and control access permissions

 ---